I lived in Wiesbaden for a couple of years with my wife as she completed her Masters’ studies.

 For those who prefer a professional arrangement, the gym offers in Wiesbaden may seem a bit expensive, but accommodate a wide range of styles, from Yoga and Stretching to Zumba and machine training, are very well equipped, have quality instructors, and are available almost every day from 7.00 am to 22.00 pm.

 In my experience, the gym staff is friendly and helpful; they even helped me find a backpack I had lost on the premises, and recover a bike to which I had lost the keys.

-The gym owners, on the other hand, are not so helpful, putting clauses in my German-written contract that made me pay another six months after my membership ended, which, apparently, I had to announce myself at least three months (!) in advance of my subscription’s end time to avoid.
-Many other ex-pats report similar extortive techniques in use across gyms in Germany, so be careful when signing your gym contract lest you get a hidden extra 50% slapped on top of the already-high price tag.
+The gym owners, on the other hand, are not so friendly nor helpful, putting clauses in my German-written contract that made me pay another six months after my membership ended, which end I would have to announce myself at least three months (!) in advance of my subscription’s end time to avoid.
+Many other expats report similar extortive techniques being used across gyms in Germany, so be careful when signing your gym contract lest you get a hidden extra 50% slapped on top of the already-high price tag.